Chicagoland’s premier personal injury attorney call (312) 346-8465 now and speak directly to william turner

 Once the responding officer arrives, they will ask a series of questions and collect vital pieces of personal information from the parties involved.

-These include driver statements, vehicle damages, witness contact information, injuries noted at the scene, and a diagram of the accident scene.
+These include driver statements, vehicle damages, witness contact information, injuries noted at the scene, and an accident scene diagram.

 All of that information is pertinent to the accident report.
 Once the officer gathers statements, quotes, and images, they will file the police report.